HCBravoLab/yanagi/README.md

 This command runs a given alignment command to align RNA-seq reads into the segments library as a reference.
 The main use of this command is to facilitate aligning paired-end reads to obtain segment-pair counts.

-In this tutorial, we assume to use RapMap (https://github.com/COMBINE-lab/RapMap) to perform pseudo-alignment.
+In this tutorial, we assume the use of RapMap (https://github.com/COMBINE-lab/RapMap) to perform pseudo-alignment.
 However, other alignment tools can be used and the following commands are to be adjusted accordingly.
 Note!
 The indexing step is done separately from yanagi's pipeline.
 As an example, to index the segments library using RapMap, follow this command format:

 ```